In the wake of the Pac-12’s mass exodus, Oregon State had to consider plenty of options for the future.

 Pac-12 & Mountain West Don’t Extend Scheduling Arrangement Past 2024

-The Mountain West and Pac-12 didn’t sign off on a deal to continue their scheduling agreement past this season.
+The Mountain West and Pac-12 didn’t sign off on a deal to continue their scheduling agreement past the 2024 season.
 The deadline to do so was Sept.
 1.

-Oregon State and Washington State made a scheduling deal with the Mountain West for this year.
 Mountain West teams scheduled seven games against league opponents with another being against either WSU or OSU in 2024.
-Those two programs aren’t eligible for the Mountain West Championship.
+Those two programs weren’t eligible for the Mountain West Championship.

-For one year of this arrangement, the two schools are paying the Mountain West $14 million, according to Yahoo Sports.
+For one year of this arrangement, the two schools were to pay the Mountain West $14 million, according to Yahoo Sports.

-The Mountain West announced last week the league is bringing in UTEP, which is currently a member of Conference USA and was believed by some to be a potential target for the Pac-12.
+The Mountain West is bringing in UTEP, which is currently a member of Conference USA and was believed by some to be a potential target for the Pac-12, and Northern Illinois, one of the top programs in the MAC.

 There’s also familiarity with the Miners and the other current Mountain West teams, as UTEP played against all of those programs while in the Western Athletic Conference.